 Cooking With Chiles

 Chiles are available fresh, dried, smoked and roasted.
-Over 100 varietals are available commercially, although most are grown in limited quantities.
+More than 100 varietals are available commercially, although most are grown in limited quantities.
 Chiles are fruits: like tomatoes and all fruits (except the strawberry), they carry their seeds on the inside.
 While Americans tend to think of chiles simply as hot, each has a specific fruit flavors: apricot, cocoa, nutty, plum raisin, sweet et al.

 - When cooking with chiles, it is important to pick the chile that fits the desired culinary effect.
 It may be necessary to blend several different chiles and test extensively.
 Chile influences change with each ingredient added to a recipe.
 Some moles use five different chiles!